mui/material-ui/docs/data/joy/components/circular-progress/circular-progress.md

 ## Introduction

-The Circular Progress Indicator, often referred to as a Spinner, is a visual representation of the progress of an operation or task.
+A circular progress indicator, often referred to as a spinner, is a visual representation of the progress of an operation or task.

-`CircularProgress` defaults to indeterminate, signifying an undefined wait duration.
+The Circular Progress component defaults to indeterminate, signifying an undefined wait duration.
-If you'd like to represent how long an operation will take, you can use [determinate](#determinate) mode.
+Use [determinate](#determinate) mode to indicate how long a given operation will take.

 {{"demo": "CircularProgressUsage.js", "hideToolbar": true, "bg": "gradient"}}

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}

 :::info
-The animations of the components rely on CSS as much as possible to work, even before the JavaScript is loaded.
+The component's animations rely primarily on CSS to ensure that it functions even before JavaScript loads.
 :::

 ## Basics